I need human help to enter verification code (office hours only)

 About

-This January, Madison rabbis and educators will teach our bi-annual, cross-denominational Introduction to Judaism course.
-We will cover a wide range of topics concerning the fundamentals of Jewish thought, history, and practice over the 16 sessions we will spend together.
+This January, Madison Jewish clergy will teach our bi-annual, cross-denominational Introduction to Judaism course.
+We will cover a wide range of topics concerning the fundamentals of Jewish thought, history, texts, and practice over the 16 sessions we will spend together.
 This course is open to anyone who is interested in learning about the basics of Judaism.
 It's perfect for those thinking about converting to Judaism, interfaith couples, or individuals who would like to broaden their knowledge.

 Dates, Location, and Syllabus